 🎁 Christmas traditions in your family

 Use your own Christmas traditions as a learning experience.
-Ask your child which traditions are their favorite and where they think the traditions originated.
+Ask your child which traditions are their favorite and where they think they originated.

 Tell them about Christmas traditions from when you were a child.
 What’s different?
 What’s the same?
-You can use the topic to discuss how traditions are passed down and change through generations.
+You can use the topic to discuss how traditions are passed down and changed through generations.

 ⛪ Christmas services from a different community

-If you live near a large city, you’re likely to find churches from various international communities.
+If you live near a large city, you will likely find churches from various international communities.
 Are they holding Christmas services?
 If so, visit virtually or in person.

 Many areas of the country have organizations that honor the traditions of immigrant populations who settled there in years past.
-These are often a wonderful source of information about how Christmas was celebrated in "the old country."
+These are often an excellent source of information about how Christmas was celebrated in "the old country."

 Use these ideas and locations as a starting point for homeschooling Christmas around the world.
 The opportunities for learning and engagement are endless, so get creative!
 The month of December is a wonderful time to learn about other countries and cultures.
 You may even find new traditions you will continue to use in your family.